 • Students will be required to present copies of these cards at the first class meeting.

 Students will be required to provide documentation of two doses of Measles, Mumps, Rubella (MMR) immunization or positive antibody titers; two doses of varicella vaccination (Chickenpox) OR positive antibody titer; documentation of Hepatitis B vaccination OR positive Hepatitis B surface antibody titer; screening for documented history of Tetanus, Diphtheria, and Pertussis (Tdap) vaccination; and results of a recent TB test within the last year.
-Students with a history of a positive PPD (Tuberculin skin test) or Quantiferon blood test in the past must provide a chest x-ray report and/or documentation of any medical treatment for TB.
-During flu season (September through March) students must provide documentation of annual flu vaccination.
+Students with a history of a positive PPD (Tuberculin skin test) or Quantiferon blood test in the past must provide a chest X-ray report and/or documentation of any medical treatment for TB.
+During flu season (September through March) students must provide documentation of an annual flu vaccination.

 More information will be provided on the first day of class regarding the mandated health clearance documentation, which students will be required to provide.

 Be prepared - get the required textbook and workbook early!
 Read Chapters 1 through 3 and complete the corresponding assignments before attending the first class.
 Bring a copy of your current BLS card to the first class.